LedgerHQ/ledger-live/tool/README.md

      --gasPrice <String>      : how much gasPrice. default is 2gwei. (example format: 2gwei, 0.000001eth, in wei if no unit precised)
-     --gasLimit <String>      : how much gasLimit. default is estimated with the recipient -t, --token <String>         : use an token account children of the account -f, --format <default | json>: how to display the data
+     --gasLimit <String>      : how much gasLimit. default is estimated with the recipient -t, --token <String>         : use an token account children of the account --shuffle                : if using multiple token or recipient, order will be randomized -f, --format <default | json>: how to display the data --ignore-errors          : when using multiple transactions, an error won't stop the flow

                 ``
            `.--:::::